Looting of Polish artwork at the Zachęta building by German forces during the Occupation of Poland, 1944

 Etymology

-The notion of 'cultural genocide' was acknowledged as early as 1944, when lawyer Raphael Lemkin distinguished a cultural component of genocide.
-The term itself did not emerge until later.[8]
-In 1989, Robert Badinter, a French criminal lawyer known for his stance against the death penalty, used the term "cultural genocide" on a television show to describe what he said was the disappearance of Tibetan culture in the presence of the 14th Dalai Lama.[9]
-The Dalai Lama would later use the term in 1993[10] and he would use it again in 2008.[11]
+The notion of 'cultural genocide' was acknowledged as early as 1944, when lawyer Raphael Lemkin distinguished a cultural component of genocide.[9]
+In 1989, Robert Badinter, a French criminal lawyer known for his stance against the death penalty, used the term "cultural genocide" on a television show to describe what he said was the disappearance of Tibetan culture in the presence of the 14th Dalai Lama.[10]
+The Dalai Lama would later use the term in 1993[11] and again in 2008.[12]

 Proposed inclusion in the UN's DRIP